MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/migrate-group-writeback.md

 ## Step 4 - Create a custom group outbound rule

-You'll also need an outbound sync rule with a link type of JoinNoFlow and the scoping filter that has the cloudNoFlow attribute set to True.
+You also need an outbound sync rule with a link type of JoinNoFlow and the scoping filter that has the cloudNoFlow attribute set to True.
 This rule tells Microsoft Entra Connect not to synchronize attributes for these groups.

  1. Select **Outbound** from the drop-down list for Direction and select **Add rule**.
  2. On the **Description** page, enter the following and select **Next**: